 The post, addressed directly to Reddit's user community under the headline "Humans welcome (bots must wear name tags)," outlined four concrete actions: a new [App] label for accounts that use automation in permitted ways, continued removal of spam and bot content, selective human verification for accounts exhibiting suspicious automated behavior, and improved tools for users to report suspected bots.
-What makes the announcement significant for marketing professionals is not merely the moderation mechanics - it is what the policy reveals about the scale and persistence of the bot problem on a platform that generated $726 million in advertising revenue in Q4 2025 alone.
+What makes the announcement significant is not merely the moderation mechanics - it is what the policy reveals about the scale and persistence of the bot problem on a platform that generated $726 million in advertising revenue in Q4 2025 alone.

 The scale of the problem